compose-spec/compose-spec/05-services.md

   `/run/secrets/` in the service's task containers.
 Default value is USER running container.
 - `mode`: The [permissions](https://wintelguy.com/permissions-calc.pl) for the file to be mounted in `/run/secrets/` in the service's task containers, in octal notation.
-  Default value is world-readable permissions (mode `0444`).
+  The default value is world-readable permissions (mode `0444`).
   The writable bit must be ignored if set.
 The executable bit may be set.

-The following example sets the name of the `server-certificate` secret file to `server.crt` within the container, sets the mode to `0440` (group-readable) and sets the user and group to `103`.
-The value of `server-certificate` secret is provided by the platform through a lookup and the secret lifecycle is not directly managed by Compose.
+The following example sets the name of the `server-certificate` secret file to `server.crt` within the container, sets the mode to `0440` (group-readable), and sets the user and group to `103`.
+The value of `server-certificate` secret is provided by the platform through a lookup and the secret's lifecycle is not directly managed by Compose.

 ```yml
 services: